 Salary: Federal work salaries are based on General Schedules (GS), or levels that determine experience and education.
 The GS ranges from 1 - 15, with 1 indicating no experience, to 15 indicating the most.
 Bachelor's degrees fall under GS-5, with salaries starting between $29,350 and $38,152 in 2019.
 This range is significantly lower than the average $48,400 that recent grads make with no experience.

 Politics: The political state of the country can have a huge impact on job availability and pay.
-Recent grads tend to avoid federal jobs for this reason, and in light of recent government shutdowns.
+Recent grads may avoid federal jobs for this reason.

 Ready to apply?